js216/CeNTREX/DAQ/README.md

 The drivers are Python modules stored in `drivers`.

-- **Lakeshore 330 temperature controller:** Python wrapper for all the IEEE-488/serial commands supported by the Lake Shore Model 330 Autotuning Temperature Controller.
-- **Lakeshore 218 temperature monitor:** Python wrapper for all the serial commands supported by the Lake Shore Model 330 eight input temperature monitor.
-- **Big Sky Laser CFR 200 (ablation laser):** Python wrapper for all the serial commands supported by the Big Sky Laser CFR 200 Nd:YAG Laser System.
-- **Tektronix 2014B scope:** a subset of the interface described in the Programmer Manual.
+- `CPA1110`, the compressor for pulse tube refrigerators
+- `CTC100`, the thermal controller from Stanford instruments
+- `HiPace700`, or any Pfeiffer pump using the TC 400 controller
+- `Hornet`, the Instrutech pressure gauge
+- `HP6645A`, the GPIB-enabled power supply used for some constant heaters within the beam source
+- `labjackT7`, the DAQ device used for controlling the high-voltage electrostatic lens electronics
+- `LakeShore218`, thermometer controller
+- `nXDS` for Edwards scroll pumps
-- **Cryomech CPA1110:** the entire interface from the manual.
+- `PCIe5171` for the NI scope for the fast data acquisition
-- **MKS 1179C:** Python interface for all the control lines of the MKS 1179C General Purpose Mass-Flo® Controller, as controlled by a NI USB-6008 Multifunction I/O Device.
-- **Hornet IGM402:** Python wrapper for all the RS485 serial commands (using the ASCII protocol) supported by the Hot Cathode Ionization Vacuum Gauge With Dual Convection IGM402 Module, The Hornet.
+- `SynthHDPro`, used for generating microwaves for rotational cooling etc.
+- `USB6008`, the NI DAQ device used for controlling the MKS 1179C mass flow controller, as well as a flood detector for the water-cooled PT compressors
+- `WA1500`, the Burleigh wavemeter

 Each driver, in addition to implementing all or some of the features of the remote interface of the instrument, also defines the following functions: